top of page

 Puppies

-It is important to note that some pups may still require a booster or additional dose of de-wormer after adoption.
-We try our best to ensure all pups receive as much vetting as possible before they are adopted, but this can vary depending on vet availability, where the pup is located, and how long they have been in care before being adopted.
+It is important to note that some puppies may still require a booster or additional dose of dewormer after adoption.
+We strive to ensure that all puppies receive thorough vetting before adoption, but this may vary based on vet availability, location, and length of time in our care.

 345225491_274976318208184_2851845272146146467_n.jpg